Five Event Wins Pace Women's Track & Field at Simmons Invitational

 During her tenure at Alabama, Fowler guided nearly 30 student-athletes to All-America status and produced one national champion, one NCAA Top 8 Award winner, more than 40 All-SEC selections and more than 100 SEC Academic Honor Roll members.

-Most recently, Fowler directed Alabama's Wilamena Hopkins to the 2011 SEC Indoor shot put title.
+While directing the Crimson Tide, Fowler directed Alabama's Wilamena Hopkins to the 2011 SEC Indoor shot put title.

 Prior to taking the reins at Alabama, Fowler spent eight years as the field events coach at the University of Florida.
 During that time, the Gators won four SEC team crowns, as well as the 1992 NCAA Indoor championship.
 She mentored four student-athletes to seven All-America accolades at Florida.